 Medicaid can cover long-term care costs, but qualifying requires careful financial planning.
 There are income limits, asset limits, and a five-year look-back period that examines financial transfers you've made in the years before applying.
 Without a plan, you may be forced to spend down assets you intended to pass to your family before becoming eligible.

-A Kentucky elder law attorney can help you structure your finances in a way that protects what you've built while still allowing you to qualify for the benefits you need.
+Our attorneys can help you structure your finances in a way that protects what you've built while still allowing you to qualify for the benefits you need.

 Medicaid Planning in Kentucky